Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/open.rst

    | Hotkey:   :kbd:`Ctrl-O` or :kbd:`F1`

-The upper text box displays the current directory path, and the lower text box contains the selected filename.
+The upper text field displays the current directory path, and the lower text field contains the selected filename.

 .. warning::